Over17/UnityAndroidNotchSupport/README.md

 One advantage of this plugin over the built-in Unity solution is that it allows changing the setting in runtime if needed, by calling `public void SetRenderBehindNotch(bool enabled)` in `RenderBehindNotchSupport`.

+If you are planning to make use of "rendering behind the notch" feature, you'll also need another feature which returns you the area of the screen which is outside of the notch area (and is safe to render to).
+The API is equivalent to what `Screen.safeArea` API does in newer Unity versions, and returns a `Rect`.

 This plugin is targeted towards Unity 2017.4, however I see no reasons why it shouldn't work with earlier versions too.

 ## System Requirements